92 Terms

 Usability Metric

 Usability metrics quantify how effectively users interact with your product.
-Learn the key metrics to track and how to use them to drive measurable UX improvements.
+Learn which metrics to track and how to interpret them.

 User Flow

 A user flow maps the steps someone takes to complete a task in your product.
-Learn how to create user flows that streamline paths and eliminate unnecessary friction.
+Learn how to design user flows that match user intent.

 User Journey